wordofwarning/wordofwarning.org/current/2023-turn/programme/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Turn 2023" # the name of the artist or company
-show: "Programme" # the name of the show
+show: "Programme Notes" # the name of the show
 artist_size: 1
 show_size: 3
 header_image: